 Transition Twin Cities sends out a monthly newsletter listing local Transition-related activities and national webinars/trainings.

 The Unique Role of a Transition Community

-Transition provides a unique opportunity for people to expand their impact in a variety of caring, social, and even fun ways.
+Transition towns provide a unique opportunity for people to expand their impact in a variety of caring, social, and even fun ways.

-Community Visioning: It’s common for Transition groups to host community visioning sessions and invite people to envision what their community could be like after it has taken action to become more sustainable, prepared and resilient in the future.
+It’s common for Transition groups to host community visioning sessions and invite people to envision what their community could be like after it has taken action to become less dependent on fossil fuels, more prepared and resilient in the future.
 Community members then engage in a process called “back-casting” to identify what would need to happen at different times in order to reach those goals.
 (Transition Twin Cities can connect you with skilled facilitators who can assist with this process.)

-Problem Solving: Transition is a practical, solution-orientated movement that works to address real challenges in the community.
+Transition is a practical, solution-oriented movement that works to address real challenges in the community.
 What’s going on near you?
 Do people need help with home weatherization, with safer walking or biking, with improved access to healthy food?
 What creative community actions might make a difference?

 People of every age, ability level and all walks of life have something important to contribute to the work of transitioning to a more sustainable future.
 In a society that segregates people in so many ways, Transition can be the place that brings all of our visions together for a positive future.